‘I’m grateful’: Community helps veteran replace stolen bike

 “I’m grateful.
 I’d like to tell everybody in Wichita and the surrounding areas thank you for your response.
 I appreciate it,” said Vincent McDonald.
 “It means the world.”

 His new bike was donated by a woman whose late husband was a veteran.
-Not only did Vincent get a bike, Passageways has had several bikes donated to them.
+Not only did Vincent get a bike, but Passageways has also had several bikes donated to them.

 “Vincent’s story has done so much,” said Jennifer Garrison, CEO Passageways.
 “It’s impacted so many other heroes beyond him because now that we have so many bikes being donated that we’re able to bless other heroes out there that are in need of bikes.”